 The Turtle Diagram is made up of 6 areas, all surrounding the process, which is considered the turtle body.
 The 6 areas are: inputs, materials & equipment (what), support processes, procedures & methods (how), outputs, competence skills & training (whom), and finally performance indicators (results).

 Process: The center of the diagram is titled “process”.
-This box address the value adding step, and any sequence that fall within the scope of the process.
+This box addresses the value adding step, and any sequence that falls within the scope of the process.
 A process may involve many employees and multiple departments within your organization.